-ASPHALT PAVEMENTS (R=44)
+ASPHALT PAVEMENTS (R = 42)

 Thickness (inches)

 Makadala Auto Parking and Truck Traffic

 Materials Auto Drive Lanes $(TI = 4.0 \text{ to } 5.0)$ TI = 6.0 TI = 7.0 TI = 8.0 TI = 9.0

 Asphalt Concrete 3 31/2 4 5 51/2

-Aggregate Base 3 5 6 7 9
+Aggregate Base 4 5 7 8 9

 Compacted Subgrade 12 12 12 12 12

 The aggregate base course should be compacted to at least 95 percent of the ASTM D-1557 maximum dry density.
-The asphaltic concrete should be compacted to at least 95 percent of the Marshall maximum density, as determined by ASTM D-2726.
+The asphaltic concrete should be compacted to at least 95 percent of the batch plant-reported maximum density.
 The aggregate base course may consist of crushed aggregate base (CAB) or crushed miscellaneous base (CMB), which is a recycled gravel, asphalt and concrete material.
 The gradation, R-Value, Sand Equivalent, and Percentage Wear of the CAB or CMB should comply with appropriate specifications contained in the current edition of the "Greenbook" Standard Specifications for Public Works Construction.